Investment Commentary-Q4 2020

 Key

-• MSCI World Index is used to gauge global developed market equity performance.
-This is heavily influenced by US equity performance which, as the world’s biggest equity market, makes up more than half of the index.
-Not to be confused with the MSCI All Country World Index, which includes both developed equities and emerging market equities.
+• The MSCI World Index gauges global developed market equity performance.
+This is heavily influenced by US equity performance, which, as the world’s biggest equity market, makes up more than half of the index.
+It is not to be confused with the MSCI All Country World Index, which includes both developed and emerging market equities.

 • MSCI Emerging Market Index measures emerging market equity performance.

-• Chicago Board Options Exchange Volatility Index (VIX) is a measure of implied volatility in the S&P 500 Index (how volatile market participants expect big US equities to be/how risky they view them to be).
-It is also known as the “fear index” – with higher numbers crudely representing “more fear” in markets and lower numbers crudely representing “more greed”.
+• Chicago Board Options Exchange Volatility Index (VIX) measures implied volatility in the S&P 500 Index (how volatile market participants expect big US equities to be/how risky they view them to be).
+It is also known as the “fear index,” with higher numbers crudely representing “more fear” in markets and lower numbers crudely representing “more greed.”

 Data Source: PortfolioMetrix, Bloomberg